-This guide explains how to use the Newman Harvard style of referencing.
-Along with this guide, Newman University Library can offer you support with referencing using the Newman Harvard style.
+Our referencing guide explains how to use the Newman Harvard style of referencing.
+Along with this guide, the Library can offer you support with the general principles of referencing, and we can help you with further questions you may have about the Newman Harvard system.

 If you don't know which style to use, or if you need help with another style of referencing, ask your Module Leader.